SushantGautam/QuizBuddy/README.md

 customize the number of questions for quiz.

 Server URL used in the code can be replaced with your own one.
-Read report and documentation to find format for database.
+See QBCache Folder to see cache files and also read report and documentation to find format for database.

 Feel free to contact if you need any help: http://www.sushant.info.np .